TechHog8984/april/README.md

 ## ACTUALLY DOING SOMETHING
 An output of april will not do anything on its own.
 For now, you can use the TEMPORARY [runner script](./io/runner.luau).

-The runner script has a stub for System.out.println (yes that's it...) so basic programs like the following can run:
+The runner script has a stub for System.out.println so basic programs like the following can run:
 ```java
 package tech.hog;